Duncan Nelless – Thistleyhaugh Farm, Morpeth, Northumberland

-Thistleyhaugh farm situated in Northumberland covers 1000 acres running from the river Coquet with views to the Cheviot Hills on the Scottish border.
-The farm has been in the family for over 100 years, now managed by Duncan Nelless and his brother Angus they have doubled the area farmed and flock size over the past 15 years, moving from a traditional 850 ewe mule flock to replace them with a closed flock of pedigree Lleyns.
+The farm has been in the family for more than 100 years, now managed by Duncan Nelless and his brother Angus they have doubled the area farmed and flock size over the past 18 years, moving from a traditional 850 ewe mule flock to replace them with a closed flock of pedigree Lleyns.

 - Areas of the farm are managed under Natural England HLS/SSSI status

-“I feel it is important to be involved in this project because we feel that having a standardized terminal sire index should be of great use to commercial producers.
-Anything that helps sheep farmers to increase margins must be welcomed” said Duncan.
+Duncan states, “I feel it is important to be involved in this project because we feel that having a standardized terminal sire index should be of great use to commercial producers.
+Anything that helps sheep farmers to increase margins must be welcomed”

 “Before joining RamCompare in 2015, we were already using recorded terminal sires but since being involved in this project we have been clearly shown the benefit of using high index recorded rams.”